 Families and staff need to be vigilant in implementing health care practices to prevent the spread of respiratory viruses.
-These practices include frequent handwashing, covering their mouth with their sleeve or a tissue when coughing or sneezing, avoiding touching their eyes, nose or mouth with their hands and most importantly staying home when they are sick.
+These practices include frequent handwashing, wearing of a face covering, social distancing and most importantly staying home when they are sick.